Skip to main content

 • Stored history is capped again.
 When execution history is persisted for the workspace UI, output is truncated a second time, so the stored view can be shorter than what the agent originally saw.

-Session lifetime vs. the persistent workspace
+Session lifetime vs. the durable workspace

 These two lifetimes are deliberately different: